 If your dog strays from their normal behavior in any of these ways, be sure to watch them closely while they go to the bathroom.
 As a final, but acute, symptom:

 - Bloody or cloudy urine – If you notice blood in the urine or that the urine appears cloudy, it’s time to take your dog to the vet immediately.
-Bloody or cloudy urine could mean the infection has spread beyond the lower urinary tract and needs antibiotics to clear the bacteria.

 This section is slightly heartbreaking but valuable to know.

 So far, you might be thinking, “Great, these symptoms are easy to spot.”
-But many dog owners are late to identify their dog’s behavior as a UTI.
+But many dog owners are late to identify their dog’s behavior as a bladder problem.
 Think about it, your dog can’t explain that it hurts to pee and that’s why they’re constantly asking to go back outside or peeing a little in the house.
 Instead, you might think that your dog is acting out.

 People have detailed horror stories online of going through housebreaking all over again, even bringing in a trainer when the dog wouldn’t comply.
 Another tried taking away the dog’s water bowl at night to stop the frequent urination.
 All this while their poor pooches were suffering every day, just wishing to be understood.

-This is why UTIs can be considered asymptomatic.
 The symptoms listed above can all be chalked up to “My dog is acting weird,” or even more disheartening, “My dog has been misbehaving lately.”
 Thus, the purpose of this article: a warning sign, a cautionary flag, a push for patience when it comes to strange bathroom behavior of a previously well-trained dog.

 - Keep your dog hydrated – The more clean water your dog drinks, the more they will urinate.
 This keeps the urinary tract flush from the build-up of bacteria.
 Because dogs won’t drink unless they’re thirsty, you can try including food with high water content in their diet to keep them extra hydrated.
 Canned pumpkin, for example, has around 90% water content.

-- Regular vet checkups – Much like regularly going to the dentist for your teeth, a vet checkup should be an annual or twice-annual visit.
+Regular vet checkups – Much like regularly going to the dentist for your teeth, a vet checkup should be an annual or twice-annual visit.

 - Positive gut health – A healthy gut is helpful for the promotion of good bacteria in the digestive tract, and it deters the emergence of harmful bacteria that can lead to infection.
-PetHonesty’s probiotic dog treats can keep the gut flora thriving and healthy.

 - Install a doggy door – Allowing your dog to urinate as they need will help them keep a regular flow through their urinary tract.